 - Online forums connect individuals with others facing similar challenges.

-- They provide anonymity, flexibility, and access to advice from diverse perspectives.
+- They provide anonymity, flexibility, and access to diverse perspectives for advice.

 5. Local Community Centers